Innovation in Arizona

 The Arizona amendment adopts the language of the federal amendment in Rule 37(g) (the counterpart to FRCP 37(e)) regarding failure to preserve electronically stored information (ESI).
 The amendment also defines factors for the court to consider in assessing “reasonable steps” which is a predicate for sanctions under the rule.
 Like the Federal Rules, the Arizona rules scheme establishes that, upon a finding of prejudice, curative measures may be ordered, and, upon a finding of intent to deprive, the court may presume the lost info was unfavorable or instruct the jury it may or may not so presume.

-In December 2015, Chief Justice Scott Bales of the Arizona Supreme Court issued an Order establishing a new initiative for the Arizona Courts, creating a Committee on Civil Justice Reform focused on issues related to the time and expense of civil litigation, particularly discovery.
+In December 2015, then-Chief Justice Scott Bales of the Arizona Supreme Court issued an Order establishing a new initiative for the Arizona Courts, creating a Committee on Civil Justice Reform focused on issues related to the time and expense of civil litigation, particularly discovery.
 On October 1, 2016, the Committee submitted a report, A Call to Reform: The Committee on Civil Justice Reform’s Report to the Arizona Judicial Council, including proposed rule changes, to the Arizona Judicial Council.
 The Committee presented the report to the Arizona Judicial Council in late October, and the Council voted to approve the recommendations.
 In response to the report and recommendations, in September 2017 the Supreme Court issued a series rule changes, which took effect July 1, 2018.
 Some of the highlights of the rule changes include:

 - Case tiers to right-size discovery and the pre-trial process to better fit the needs of cases